berestv/42Cursus_Minishell/README.md

 - Special thanks to my peers who provided guidance and support throughout the development of this project.
 - And a special thanks to my colleague and project partner <a href="https://github.com/berestv" target="_blank">Bernardo</a>.

-## Attention
+## Notes
-The error that made us have 95 out of 100 is solved.
+The error that made us have 95/100 is solved.
+It was a small bug with the command "cd" due to some last-minute changes, which made Minishell unable to effectively update the prompt path.